Not Sure Where to Start?

 Virtually all the pearls you see and purchase today are cultured pearls that have been aided by science.
 Planting a mother-of-pearl nucleus into the soft membrane of the "oyster" develops the mollusk's natural protective response, which is to secrete a conchiolin (soothing brownish substance).
 The Conchiolin is then covered by a nacre coating (the lustrous materials of pearls) to destroy the intruder.
 The longer it cultivates, the thicker the nacre and usually, the deeper the luster.

-Cultured pearls have literally saved the pearl trade from extinction.
-If it weren't for cultured pearls, only kings and queens and the fabulously wealthy would be awarded the opportunity to treasure these gems.
+Cultured pearls have saved the pearl trade from extinction.
+If it weren't for cultured pearls, only kings and queens and the fabulously wealthy would be awarded the opportunity to strand of pearls or even a simple pair of pearl earrings.
 Thanks to Mr. Mikimoto, we can all marvel at the inner glow and magical beauty of pearls.

 Early pearl cultivation depended entirely on wild oysters.
 Now pearl cultivation is more selective.
 Japanese scientists isolated strains of oysters possessing superior pearl bearing qualities.
 These selectively bred oysters produce pearls of exceptional luster and color clarity.
 This variety of pearls is what is known as Akoya pearls today.